Boots Paracetamol and Codeine Extra Capsules

 4.4 Special warnings and precautions for use

-Care is advised in the administration of paracetamol to patients with severe renal or severe hepatic impairment.
+Care is advised in the administration of paracetamol to patients with renal or hepatic impairment.
 The hazards of overdose are greater in those with non-cirrhotic alcoholic liver disease.

 Do not take more than the label tells you to.